recryptproject/qtumbook/part3/vevue-ico/README.md

 ## Initial Crowdsale State

-We can use the included qtumjs script to print out information about the crowdsale:
+We can use the included recryptjs script to print out information about the crowdsale:

 ```
 node index.js info